titzer/oopsla22-artifact/README.md

   ### Charting data

   To create figures similar to the ones in the paper, use the `figures.ods` spreadsheet.
+  The scripts below generate a tab-separated output.
+The tabs are important!
+Don't cut and paste from a terminal window.

   * Output of the `./summarize-translation.bash` script can be pasted into the `Translation` sheet and the spreadsheet should update, making Figures 8 and 9.
   * Output of the `ERRORS=1 ./summarize-execution.bash` script can be pasted into the `Execution` sheet and the spreadsheet should update, making Figures 10 and 11.
   * Output of the `./summarize-scatter.bash` script can be pasted into the `Scatter` sheet and the spreadsheet should update, making the scatter plots in Figures 1 and 2.

+  In each of these sheets, the exact cell to paste the output data is indicated in red.

 ## Expected outputs